antimof/UxPlay/README.txt

 Modern Apple clients use a more-encrypted protocol than older ones.
 Which protocol is used by UxPlay depends on the client *User-Agent* string (reported by the client and now shown in the terminal output).
-Since UxPlay 1.45, to support the third-party Windows AirPlay-client emulator *AirMyPC*, which uses the old protocol and reports itself as
+Since UxPlay 1.45 (to support the third-party Windows AirPlay-client emulator *AirMyPC*, which uses the old protocol and reports itself as
-User-Agent: "AirMyPC/2.0".
-The legacy protocol is used for clients reporting a User-Agent string contained in `OLD_PROTOCOL_AUDIO_CLIENT_LIST` (for the audio AES key) and `OLD_PROTOCOL_VIDEO_CLIENT_LIST` (for the video AES key), defined in`lib/global.h`.
-If they fail one of the decryption tests, you might be able to get very old versions of iOS or iPadOS to work with UxPlay by adding their User\_Agent strings to the appropriate list.
+User-Agent: "AirMyPC/2.0"), a modified protocol is used for clients reporting a User-Agent string contained in `OLD_PROTOCOL_AUDIO_CLIENT_LIST` (for the audio AES key) and `OLD_PROTOCOL_VIDEO_CLIENT_LIST` (for the video AES key), defined in`lib/global.h`.
+If they fail one of the decryption tests, you might be able to get very old versions of iOS or iPadOS to work with UxPlay by adding their User\_Agent strings to the appropriate list. *It has now been reported that iOS 9 and iOS 10 video work with UxPlay, but not the audio, and the suggested fix here did not fix the audio, and was not needed for video.*

 **Usage:**
 ==========